-These procedures provide a prompt and equitable means to address violations of the Standards of Student Conduct, which guarantees to the student or students involved the due process rights guaranteed them by state and federal constitutional protections.
-This procedure will be used in a fair and equitable manner, and not for purposes of retaliation.
-It is not intended to substitute for criminal or civil proceedings that may be initiated by other agencies.
+These procedures provide a prompt, fair and equitable means to address violations of the Standards of Student Conduct (AR 5500) and Standards of Academic Conduct (AR 5501), which guarantees to the student(s) a right to due process guaranteed to them by state and federal constitutional protections.

-This administrative regulation is specifically not intended to infringe in any way on the rights of students to engage in free expression as protected by the state and federal constitutions, and by Education Code Section 76120, and will not be used to punish expression that is protected.
+This regulation is not intended to infringe in any way on the rights of students to engage in free expression as protected by the state and federal constitutions, and by Education Code Section 76120, and will not be used to punish expression that is protected.